denciso1/BSAN6070-DE2021/README.md

 ## Installation

-make sure you download this csv file in order to have the data used for this project https://www.kaggle.com/shrutibhargava94/india-air-quality-data
+Make sure you download the csv file from the kaggle link below and upload it to the GoogleColab folder, in order to properly run the code. https://www.kaggle.com/shrutibhargava94/india-air-quality-data

 must be familiar with these packages: